polixir/RLAssistant/README.md

 [comment]: <> (The logger function of RLA is forked from and compatible with the logger object in [openai/baselines]&#40;https://github.com/openai/baselines&#41;.
 You can transfer your logging system easily from the "baselines.logger" by modifying the import lines &#40;i.e., ```from baselines import logger``` -> ```from RLA import logger```&#41;.)

-**Instead of using a document for each function, we give the best practices of RLA in the following readme file, which summarizes the standard workflow we expect you to manage your experiments and all of the related api. refer to the Workflow section for details.**
+**Instead of building a document for each function, we give the best practices of RLA in the following readme file, which summarizes the standard workflow we expect you to manage your experiments and all of the related api. refer to the Workflow section for details.**